Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 - Enable "allow rebase merging"
 - Enable "always suggest updating pull request branches"
 - Enable "allow auto-merge"
-- (Re)create and enable the "standard-protect" and "canary-protect" rulesets; issue warnings about the existence of any other rulesets
+- (Re-)create and (re-)enable the "standard-protect" and "canary-protect" rulesets; issue warnings about the existence of any other rulesets
 $\{string\} - "standard-protect" restricts deletions of, requires signed commits for, and blocks force pushes to the repository's main branch and any maintenance branches
 $\{string\} - "canary-protect" restricts deletions of and requires signed commits for the repository's canary branch(es), but does NOT block force pushes to these branches
 - Clear out any classic branch protection settings